Infrastructure Projects and Transport and Works Act Schemes

 - Assisting in drafting a defence to a claim made under Part 1 of the Lands Compensation Act 1973.

 - Research work into the powers of local authorities to CPO land outside of their area.

 - Assisting in assessing the scope of a highway authority’s CPO powers over Crown land.

-Merrow has a keen interest in planning law and has gained wide experience of planning-related issues during her pupillage.
+Merrow has a keen interest in planning law and gained wide experience of planning-related issues during her pupillage.